How Are Car Insurance Costs Calculated Across Major Provinces in Canada

-- High proportion of auto theft
+- A high proportion of auto theft

 Average Car Insurance Cost In Nova Scotia

 The average car insurance premiums in Nova Scotia are around $800 to $1000.
-It is mandatory to carry third party liability coverage of at least $500,000 without which the vehicle cannot be registered in Nova Scotia.
+It is mandatory to carry third-party liability coverage of at least $500,000 without which the vehicle cannot be registered in Nova Scotia.
 The auto insurance structure is based on a no-fault system.
 The insurance industry is regulated by the Nova Scotia Insurance Review Board (NSIRB).
-The office of the Superintendent also approves the insurance rates set by the private insurers and enforces auto insurance procedures are reasonable and fair to the public.
+The office of the Superintendent also approves the insurance rates set by the private insurers and enforces auto insurance procedures that are reasonable and fair to the public.
 So it comes as no surprise that as per statistics, Nova Scotia ranks as 4th lowest in Canada in rating car insurance premiums.

 Average Car Insurance Cost In Quebec

 Quebec has the lowest rates of car insurance rates in the country.
 The GAA (Groupement des assureurs automobiles) regulates the auto insurance industry in Quebec and is less stringent.
 The average insurance premium is around $600 to $700 annually, almost half of what residents of Ontario pay for a similar level of coverage.
-The main aspect that plays a part for setting the rates so low is the public auto insurance regulation in Quebec.
+The main aspect that plays a part in setting the rates so low is the public auto insurance regulation in Quebec.
 It is mandatory to carry private insurance too.
 However, the personal injury cover rates are set by the public insurance and the property damage coverage rates are set by the individual insurance providers.
 The minimum coverage level for property damage that you are required to carry in Quebec is $50,000.

 Average Car Insurance Cost in Vancouver

 Without any doubt, Vancouver is one of the busiest and most populated cities in British Columbia.
-The average rate for car insurance in Vancouver is around $800 to $1300 and is second highest in the country.
+The average rate for car insurance in Vancouver is around $800 to $1300 and is the second highest in the country.
 The insurance industry is run by the government but the insurance rates set are quite high due to increasing insurance fraud.
 There is a tort system for auto insurance in BC and two different systems followed for personal injury and accident coverage.
 There is a no-fault system for claims towards accident benefits so it does not matter who is at fault.
 The injured party could file a claim towards damages such as income loss, additional expenses, and mental agony.